Author: Gillian Flynn

 So what did happen to Nick’s beautiful wife?”

-When I give a 4-star rating to a book it means I liked it, but it didn’t have everything I was hoping for.
+When I give a 5-star rating to a book it means I loved it and it had everything I was hoping for.
 I rate my books based on how much they met my expectations, not how ‘good’ they are.
 I do this because I think good/bad ratings highly depend on what you want from a book and are therefore subjective.
 In my reviews, I explain why a book did or didn’t meet my expectations and try to specify which people might like or dislike it.
 You can find more information about my rating scale here.

 I was a little afraid to read this book.
 I had really high expectations due to the crazy amount of hype this book got last year.
 But I was not disappointed.
 As the rating implies I loved all important aspects of this book.
 But what really stood out to me was the characters, the dual point of view and the way the plot line was built.